Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Lessons/Lesson9.md

 - Using a Faucet to receive testnet Ether.
 - Using a deployed Smart Contract in to facilitate distribution through a popular ÐApps marketplace called [OpenSea].

+### Why You Should Know This

+OpenSea provides a powerful marketplace for your ÐApp, allowing your items to be bought and sold quickly and easily.
+It allows you to focus on design, content and your users, while still having a full-featured marketplace for your project's digital assets.

+#### Supports Any Asset Type

+We'll support any asset type, as long as it's on the blockchain.
+Check out the [Dottabot Software License] project, as well as [Digital Art Chain] for a couple examples of non-game projects.

+#### Customization

+Your OpenSea storefront can be tailored exactly to your project, creating a fully customizable landing page and marketplace.
+If you're looking for even more customization that the native OpenSea marketplace, you can explore our white-label solution, as well as our OpenSea SDK for creating auctions directly inside your application.

+#### Liquidity & Discoverability

+Thousands of users already use OpenSea to discover, purchase, and sell rare digital items.
+By listing your game on OpenSea, you'll open up your items to a large user base of gamers, traders, and crypto enthusiasts.
+This increases both the liquidity of your items and the discoverability of your app.

+#### Initial Item Sales

+In addition to peer-to-peer trading, OpenSea can be used as a tool for the initial sale of your gaming items.
+Check out our section on running an initial item sale to learn how this is possible.

 ## 💻 [60m] In Class Activity

 **Complete parts 1 through 7 of the [OpenSea Developer Tutorial]**. _You may skip Step 6, which requires deployment to the main Ethereum network._